pvcraven/networking-down-under-book/source/chapter_08/chapter_08.rst

 synchronize packet* (SYN) and sends it to the server.
 The SYN packet includes a randomly generated 32-bit *sequence number*.
 The sequence number identifies client-to-server data packets, so you can tell which packets have arrived.
-In the “sliding window” section, discussed later in this chapter, you can see the sequence number at work.
+In the "sliding window" section, discussed later in this chapter, you can see the sequence number at work.

 Second, the server sends back a two-in-one packet known as a